cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 **Starting weights w_0**:
 - optimal weights as starting weights during minibatches seem to work better than using weights, where everything is in cash initially

-**15mins timeframe VS 30mins timeframe**:
-- The paper uses a 30mins timeframe.
-When choosing a large train dataset (around 6 weeks) it has a reasonably good performance.
-In the end, it still underperformed the 15mins timeframe in initial experiments.